-Efficiency: To measure the efficiency of the probing methods, we report the sum of the number of queries sent to a database and the number of documents retrieved ("number of interactions") in Figure 10(b).
-Except for the case of RS-Ord, which unnecessarily issues many queries that produce no document matches (Section 2.2), the efficiency of the other techniques is correlated with their effectiveness.
+Efficiency: To measure the efficiency of the probing methods, we report the sum of the number of queries sent to a database and the number of documents retrieved ("number of interactions") in Figure 8(b).
+The Focused Probing techniques on average retrieve one document per query sent, while RS-Lrd retrieves about one document per two queries.
+RS-Ord unnecessarily issues many queries that produce no document matches.
+The efficiency of the other techniques is correlated with their effectiveness.
 The more expensive techniques tend to give better results.
-The exception is FP-SVM, which has the lowest cost among all the methods for $\tau_s > 0$ and still gives results of comparable quality with respect to the more expensive methods.
-We also measured how often the probes sent by the different (a) The average relative error for the ActualDF esti- (b) The average number of interactions per database. mations for words with ActualDF > 3.
+The exception is FP-SVM, which for $\tau_s > 0$ has the lowest cost (or cost close to the lowest one) and gives results of comparable quality with respect to the more expensive methods.
+The Focused Probing probes were generally short, with a maximum of four words and a median of one word per query.